dedis/cothority/README.md

 API to the OCS-protocols:

 - creating a skipchain
-- writing an encrypted symmetric key and a file
+- writing an encrypted symmetric key and a data-blob
 - create a read request
 - get public key of the Distributed Key Generator (DKG)
 - get all read requests